SOSCHI Discovery Phase Report

 Climate change is leading to more extreme temperatures and precipitation.
 These changes promote the spread of certain vector-borne diseases which are impacted by warmer temperatures, humidity, and heavy rainfall.
 Malaria is a significant public health issue, particularly in tropical and subtropical world regions, and is highly impacted by these climatic changes.
 This topic area aims to quantify the health impacts of malaria attributable to extreme temperatures and precipitation.

 Climate change is leading to more extreme temperatures, precipitation, and other weather events.
-These changes exacerbate conditions which lead to malnutrition, a health condition resulting from an imbalance in dietary intake, where nutrients are either insufficiently or overly consumed, leading to adverse health effects.
-Conditions which impact malnutrition include soil fertility, crop and livestock production and diversity, food and water security, and sanitation.
-This topic area aims to quantify the health impacts of malnutrition attributable to extreme temperatures, precipitation, and drought.
+These changes exacerbate conditions which lead to undernutrition, a health condition resulting from an imbalance in dietary intake, where nutrients are either insufficiently or overly consumed, leading to adverse health effects.
+Conditions which impact undernutrition include soil fertility, crop and livestock production and diversity, food and water security, and sanitation.
+This topic area aims to quantify the health impacts of undernutrition attributable to extreme temperatures, precipitation, and drought.

 Mental health